 Last year I bought you the Ryan Gosling Blue Valentine Cupcakes.
 This year I bring you cupcakes with his face on.
 Ryan Gosling Cupcakes.
 You’re welcome.

-I am well aware how weird this is.
+I am well aware of how weird this is.
 But who can blame me when his face is so damn good to look at??
 I want to know if any girl hasn’t cried whilst watching The Notebook, I think it’s actually humanly impossible.
-The first time my new housemate watched it with us, we thought we had broken our happy go lucky friend as the tears just wouldn’t stop.
+The first time my new housemate watched it with us, we thought we had broken our happy go, lucky friend, as the tears just wouldn’t stop.

 I also love Crazy, Stupid, Love.
 So much.
 If you haven’t seen it, add it to your Valentine’s night movie watching list, NOW!